 Operating Reserves

-Project type Minimum Maximum
+Minimum Maximum

-All projects \$0 Amount required per lender / syndicator

-documents.
-A detailed explanation of how

-the reserve was calculated, as well as how

-and when it will be used, must be provided.

-Note the Bank will evaluate the sizing and

-calculation of the reserves to determine
+\$0 Amount required per lender / syndicator documents.
+A detailed explanation of how the reserve was calculated, as well as how and when it will be used, must be provided.
+Note the Bank will evaluate the sizing and calculation of the reserves to determine reasonableness.

-reasonableness.
+Minimum